 - Data can sometimes be lost in data silos or in data graveyards which can lead to hidden or inconsistent data.
 For example, data about clients that the Sales team has information on may not be shared with the customer service team which may lead to a loss of opportunity to create more distinguished and accurate customer profiles.

 - Data downtime can cause various migration issues.
 This is caused by increasing the complexity and magnitude of data in the pipelines.
-Employing accountability by putting in service level agreements can help both the IT service provider and the customer in making sure there is fewer data downtime.
+Employing accountability by putting in service level agreements can help both the IT service provider and the customer in making sure there is less data downtime.

 Fixes to Data Quality Issues

 The right place to address any data quality issue is at the originating source system.
-A business process layer usually requires a higher level of an intervention similar to that of an instance when the data is provided by a third party and there is no immediate control.
+A business process layer usually requires a higher level of intervention similar to that of an instance when the data is provided by a third party and there is no immediate control.
 Fixing data at the source is often the best way to make sure data goes through requisite data checks and gets cleansed and transformed at the entry stage itself.

 Fixing the problem at the source can be difficult, so the process to fix data quality can be employed in the ETL process.
 This is what most businesses end up doing since it is a pragmatic approach.
 With the help of set algorithms and smart rules, clean data sets are derived that provide better business insights.

 Managing metadata can go a long way in providing a business with clarity regarding business objectives.
-Common data definitions that are used across the enterprise across subject domains can be cataloged so as to provide a format and a structure to the data quality initiative.
+Common data definitions that are used across the enterprise across subject domains can be cataloged so as to provide a format and structure to the data quality initiative.

 Quality Data for All Business Efficiency and Data Management

 The business world has increasingly become more data-driven in the last few years.
 For this very reason, it is important to adopt the right data quality tools.
 Traditional methods of data reconciliation are getting both inefficient and non-sustainable in a fast-changing business environment.
 There is a need to put in place a data governance framework that will lay out the various data policies, standards, and data quality key performance indicators (KPIs).